 Travelers have journeyed to the natural mineral hot springs about 36 miles north of Asheville since the late 1700s.
 Before that, the Cherokee Indians revered its magical, healing carbonated waters.
 Today, you can soak in the same water, naturally heated underground along a volcanic fault line to a perfect 98-102 degrees.
 Book an hour or two in a private tub by the French Broad River and watch your stress and fatigue melt away.
 It's located on the Appalachian Trail in the cool small village of Hot Springs.

 The mineral-rich water helps increase circulation and oxygen flow and helps most circulatory illnesses.
-Minerals include: Sulfate of Magnesia (muscle activity), bicarbonate of iron (anemia), alumina, chloride of potassium (nerves), sulphate of potassium (heart and digestion), chloride of sodium, and sulphate of lime (bone and tooth structure).
+Minerals include sulfate of magnesia (muscle activity), bicarbonate of iron (anemia), alumina, chloride of potassium (nerves), sulfate of potassium (heart and digestion), chloride of sodium, and sulfate of lime (bone and tooth structure).
 You can also book a spa treatment before or after your soak.
-They also have a campground.
+They also have a campground for tent camping, RV camping, and primitive cabins.

 The hot spring has a fascinating history.
 Ask for their one-page overview.
 Numerous elaborate resorts were built here.
 During World War I, the Mountain Park Hotel housed 2,500 Germans (that hotel burned down in 1920).
 After that, it was even a Catholic retreat for a short while.
 During your visit, you can see the ruins of the last hotel that burned in 1977.